MSU-NatSci/DomainAccessibilityAudit/README.md

   (based on the number of clicks used to reach them).
   Ignoring site maps and crawling the sites with a maximum depth is a better option in this case.
+- How could I check only a part of a site ?
+  With the "Include only paths matching the regular expression" option, for instance `^/section1` would only match paths starting with `/section1` (the paths the expression is checked against start with a slash, but do not include the protocol or domain parts of the URL).

 ## Current issues
 - Sometimes the audit will start failing after a while.
 It will try to restart WebDriver automatically to continue.
 A large number of scan errors will be reported if the audit keeps failing.